Inmate facing more charges after deputies say he attacked correctional officer - NewsBreak

 A 49-year-old Otterbein man has been charged with domestic battery after a woman's social media post was reported to Tippecanoe County police on Christmas morning.
 James Rider of Pine Street was arrested after officers saw a woman in a camper at the residence with "multiple bruises on her face," according to a probable cause affidavit filed Tuesday.

-IMPD investigates overnight shootings; Victims include man shot in bar’s parking lot

-INDIANAPOLIS — The last Friday of 2022 began with a series of shootings across Indianapolis, including one where a man was outside of a near southwest side bar.
-Man shot in Slammin’ Sammies parking lot The first shooting IMPD responded to actually happened around 11:30 p.m.
+INDIANAPOLIS — The last Friday of 2022 began with a series of shootings across Indianapolis, including one on the near southwest side.
+Man shot on Near Southwest Side The first shooting IMPD responded to actually happened around 11:30 p.m.
 Thursday.
-Police said a man was found shot in […]
+Police said a man was found shot at West Morris St. and South Belmont Ave. […]

 MyWabashValley.com